Where can I find my Ameriprise login credentials for importing tax data to H&R Block?

 Please work with a qualified tax professional to ensure that you manually input all required and necessary information into your Federal or state tax return, as applicable.

-- If you receive corrected tax statements additional imports or manual adjustments to your tax returns may be necessary.
-For more see “If I receive a corrected tax statement, will the updated tax data be available to import?” below.
+- If you receive corrected tax documents, additional imports or manual adjustments to your tax returns may be necessary.
+For more see “If I receive a corrected tax document, will the updated tax data be available to import?” below.

-We will mail you only the tax statement that is being corrected or any new tax statements.
-If you previously received other 2019 tax statements that don’t require a correction they will not be re-sent to you.
+We will mail you only the tax document that is being corrected or any new tax statements.
+If you previously received other 2022 tax documents that don’t require a correction they will not be re-sent to you.

 *Critical: When you import more than once using the same login credentials, your corrected data does not overlay previously imported data and may create duplicate records.
 Duplicate records are flagged for your attention and must be reviewed to determine if they need to be edited or deleted.

 - H&R Block support can be reached at 800.472.5625.

 - H&R Block offers tax tools and resources on their website www.HRBlock.com